Strategic Projects

 Interested in understanding how much solar energy is available at your place?

-This simple interactive map lets you check the solar potential anywhere in Southland, perfect for homeowners, farmers, and businesses exploring solar options.
+Our solar, interactive map lets you check the solar potential anywhere in Southland, perfect for homeowners, farmers, and businesses exploring solar options.

-Find your location on the map HERE
+Find your location HERE

 Murihiku Southland has strong wind resources.
 We support wind-related work by helping align projects with regional priorities, infrastructure planning and community considerations, ensuring developments are well integrated into the wider energy system.